zainab-Memon/Learning-React/03-React State & Working with Events/README.md

 - The change in state can happen as a response to user action or system-generated events and these changes determine the behavior of the component and how it will render.
 - However, the function components didn't have state before React 16.8, state could only be used in class components.
 -  Bu now with new version of react.JS, using hooks, you can apply state to functional components too.
+## Hooks
+- Hooks allow function components to have access to state and other React features.
+- Because of this, class components are generally no longer needed.